melby-md/melby-md.github.io/content/blog/mod11.md

 The rest is the same as the iterative version.

-As you can see, the multiplication is indeed tricky, but, if we dont constrain ourselves to SSE2 we can simplify the multiplication with the SSSE3 instruction `_mm_addubs_epi16` wich multiplies unsigned 8 bit numbers and add them in pairs resulting in 8 signed 16 bit numbers, the result, in this case, will never
+As you can see, the multiplication is indeed tricky, but, if we don't constrain ourselves to SSE2 we can simplify the multiplication with the SSSE3 instruction `_mm_addubs_epi16` wich multiplies unsigned 8 bit numbers and add them in pairs resulting in 8 signed 16 bit numbers, the result, in this case, will never